Verizon vs. Comcast Business Internet: What’s the Best ISP for Small Business?

 Our final area of focus is customer service.
 Business customers need to rely on their internet service provider to quickly and effectively troubleshoot problems, handle billing issues, and repair broken connections.

-In the latest J.D.
-Power study, Verizon ranked in the top three in every business segment surveyed.² If you’re looking for an internet company you can trust to keep you a happy customer, Verizon seems pretty good.
+In this area, Verizon rules.
+For 2022, J.D.
+Power ranked Verizon in the top three of every business segment surveyed.2 If you’re looking for an internet company you can trust to keep you a happy customer, Verizon seems pretty good.

 We’d all like to have the fastest service at the lowest cost.
 But nobody’s budget is infinite, and every business owner looks to cut costs where they can.